 As always survey headlines need to be taken with a grain of salt; business and tourism boards from cities that rank well, of course, like to beat their drum about these achievements but there are definitely limitations to the current EIU results.

 Safety in this survey has been taken based on 40 qualitative and quantitative indicators across four categories; health security, infrastructure safety, digital security and personal safety.

-The EIU point out that being statistically safe does not tally to perception of safety, with only two cities (Zurich and Mexico City) ranking the same on both scales,meaning city leaders still have more to translate safety into public perceptions.
-Much progress has made over the past decade in improving the prevalence of ‘street crime’, but overall reported crimes are still on the rise in urban centers due to the rapid increase in the number of cyber-related offenses.
+The EIU point out that being statistically safe does not tally to a perception of safety, with only two cities (Zurich and Mexico City) ranking the same on both scales, meaning city leaders still have more to translate safety into public perceptions.
+Much progress has made over the past decade in improving the prevalence of ‘street crime’, but overall reported crimes are still on the rise in urban centres due to the rapid increase in the number of cyber-related offenses.

 The EIU also note that safety is closely linked to wealth and economic development; unsurprisingly developing countries ranked lower in the survey.
 Of the five Middle East cities included in the survey, four are considered high wealth but only Abu Dhabi ranks in the top half.

 The overall ‘winner’ on the safety index is Tokyo, but city leaders recognize there is still a lot of work to be done in disaster prevention and the environment, particularly air quality (health security was their poorest performing category – this afflicts a number of the worlds ‘megacities’).

 I should point out that the survey pool they have used for this index is severely limited – only data from 50 international cities has been compared which is hardly representative of the expat world.

 The conclusion drawn by EIU seems to be that progress in the physical world needs to be matched in the virtual world.
 Technology needs to be used more for everything from street lighting systems to allowing local agencies to share data.
 Having the available resources to deliver this is seen as vital.

 Where does safety fit in your list of ‘needs’?